Rome's Villa Borghese, Then & Now - a photo essay

-Villa Borghese, one of Rome's three largest public parks, is like a 148-acre (80-hectare) summary of European Medieval/post-Medieval history.
+Villa Borghese, one of Rome's three largest public parks, can be considered a 148-acre (80-hectare) summary of European Medieval/post-Medieval history.

-Its story is seen time and again throughout Europe:
+Villa Borghese's story was seen time and again throughout Europe:

-- land/goods being used by common people for purposes of daily living (in this case, grape-growing);
+Initially, common people use specific land/goods for purposes of daily living (in this case, grape-growing).

-- the purchase or usurpation of land/goods by persons of religious or monarchical power (in this case, "purchase" by Cardinal Scipione Borghese);
+Then, persons of religious or monarchical power usurp or force-purchase said land/goods (in this case, “purchase” by Cardinal Scipione Borghese).

-- continued amassment of riches relating to the land/goods (in this case, ongoing collecting of valuable works of art);
+The powerful continue to amass riches relating to the land/goods they took or force-purchased (in this case, ongoing collecting of valuable works of art on the property).

-- and an eventual seizure of land/goods by a civic power (in this case, confiscation by the fairly newly established Italian State, with subsequent transfer to the City of Rome).
+Eventually, commoners or a civic power re-take the land/goods (in this case, confiscation by the fairly newly established Italian State, with subsequent transfer to the City of Rome).

 Villa Borghese - Now

-After contemplating European history in Villa Borghese, why not enjoy a modern classic, too?
-Head to one of Rome's 850+ gelaterias, with our top recommendations for gelato in Rome!
+→ Head to one of Rome's 850+ gelaterias, beginning with our top recommendations for gelato in Rome!